ai4os/ai4-ansible/docs/site_ansible.md

 - **consul_public_ip**

-    Set the Consul public IP of the federated cluster on section *Common*.
+    Set the Consul public IP of your consul server on section *Common*.

     Line template:
     ```yaml